 Leader is a large manufacturer of interior accessories, and we like their pair of front seat fabric seat covers because of their combination of construction and thoughtful design.
 To fit them on, you unroll them over the seatback and bottom, and they strap on tightly with a series of velcro flaps.
 A set of headrest covers completes the installation.

 They’re only available in one dark gray check color, but it’s tasteful and should work with most interiors.
-The fabric is soft and machine washable, and will help protect your seats from dirt and stains.
-They’re thick enough that they should catch light spills, as well, as long as you don’t let it soak in for too long.
+The fabric is soft and machine washable and will help protect your seats from dirt and stains.
+They’re thick enough that they should catch light spills, as well, as long as you don’t let them soak in for too long.

 3. Aully Park Waterproof Universal Car Seat Cover

 These seat covers are also designed with the athlete in mind, protecting car seats from stains, sweat, dirt, and odors while wicking away moisture.
-Available in gray or black, they’re machine washable and is the ideal car seat protector from all sporting and fitness activities.
-They’re easy to install since the headrest just clips into place, and aren’t intended to be used permanently as when they’re not being used, they fold up for easy storage.
+Available in gray or black, they’re machine washable and are the ideal car seat protector for all sporting and fitness activities.
+They’re easy to install since the headrest just clips into place and aren’t intended to be used permanently.
+When they’re not being used, they fold up for easy storage.

 Manufactured from comfortable and durable polyester terry and EVA, these seat covers are dual-layer and have anti-skid protection.
 They come in regular and large sizes.

 Like similar products, many owners use this cover after an intense, sweaty workout to protect their seats.
 Their easy-to-install process makes it convenient for those specific owners since they can simply slip it on when needed.
 Some owners, however, have fitment issues with their particular vehicle, saying that the seat cover doesn’t fit well and slips.
 There are some complaints of tearing after extensive use.
 Aully Park offers a quality guarantee and money-back warranty, but no details on duration or criteria.